cosmos/sdk-tutorials/tutorial/app-init.md

 Get started by creating a new file: `./app.go`.
 This file is the heart of your deterministic state-machine.

 In `app.go`, you define what the application does when it receives a transaction.
-But first, it needs to be able to receive transaction in the correct order.
+But first, it needs to be able to receive transactions in the correct order.
 This is the role of the [Tendermint consensus engine](https://github.com/tendermint/tendermint).

 Start by importing the necessary Tendermint dependencies: